MarcoAruta/NatATL-Tool-DSN-2024/README.md

 For instance, to use randomizeFormula, go to the function initialize() inside the strategies.py file and look for the Testing commented section.
 Remember to modify the path, also adding your final destination for the formula that will be generated (this file can be empty at the beginning).

 Note: Unknown_transition can remain unchanged as it will be useful for the VITAMIN environment, not here.

+Robocup and Ticket Vending Machines real world models and formulas are included in their respective Memoryless and Recall-based Testing Directories.

 Thanks!